You are here:

 are able to hunt or fish in Oregon for the same cost as a state resident.

-For more information: Oregon Department of Fish and Wildlife: Licenses
+For more information: Oregon Department of Fish and Wildlife: Hunters and anglers with disabilities

 Service-connected disabled veterans can apply for this pass

 from the Oregon Parks and Recreation Department.
 Passes are valid for four

 years and allow free year-round camping and day-use privileges at RV and tent

 sites at 26 Oregon State Parks.

 For more information: Oregon State Parks: Special Access Pass